drduh/macOS-Security-and-Privacy-Guide/README.md

 Alternatively, you could download, compile and install software directly from their respective open source repositories.

-Remember to periodically run `brew update` and `brew upgrade` to install homebrewed software updates.
+Remember to periodically run `brew update` and `brew upgrade` on trusted, secure networks to install software updates.

 ## DNS
 Here are a few ways to improve your security and privacy with DNS.